 How can I tell if my child is depressed during COVID-19?

-Given the many challenges caused by the pandemic, many kids may experience brief or fleeting episodes of anxiety, sadness or depression during COVID-19.
+Given the many challenges caused by the pandemic, many kids may experience brief or fleeting episodes of anxiety, sadness or depression.
 But if these episodes persist or become more severe, you should seek professional help.

 Ask your pediatrician to conduct a mental health screening for your child if you notice any of the following warning signs of depression: